 Crock A Doodle – I have never been to Crock A Doodle, but they’re a pottery painting location.
 I saw many advertisements for their “drop your kids off and go shopping” pre-Christmas package and thought that was a fabulous idea!
 Since Emma is very into art I’m noticing more (and different!) locations for parties these days.

 4 Cats Art Studio – There are multiple choices of art styles in their Kids’ Party dropdown menu.
 They all look amazing!
 We have never been, but maybe as the girls get older and can pare down their guest lists a little we’ll try this out.
 You can also have adult parties there – I’m dying to do something where people teach me to paint.

 Parks – We have had great success having birthday parties in the park across the street from our house.
 It’s free, we take some snack foods and our folding table, and you can have unlimited kids.
 Some parks have splash pads so you could easily incorporate that into a summer birthday party.
 The link takes you to the city’s page that lists some of the parks with amenities.
 Our across-the-street park is just a big open space with trees and some play equipment.
 Take some blankets to sit on for the gift opening and wish for great weather!

 While researching this post I came to the realization you can literally have a destination birthday anywhere around town that has group space.
 I thought of Improbable Escapes for an older teenager’s party, and swimming and a picnic at Grass Creek Park.
-There are Cooking parties at Loblaws and the always popular McDonald’s birthday.
 There are so many places available that I couldn’t possibly list them all!